We Found the Best Private South Africa Wine Tour (Review)

 Hamilton Russell Pinot Noir

-One was the Estate Pinot Noir 2018, which was savory and earthy with mineral tones and bright acidity.
+One standout was the Estate Pinot Noir 2018.
+It was savory, earthy, and packed with mineral notes and bright acidity.

-We also tasted the Ashbourne Pinotage 2016 (very intense, complex, and rich) and the Ashbourne Pinotage/Cinsault 2019, an interesting blend of 80% Pinotage (which is a cross between Pinot Noir and Cinsault) and an additional 20% Cinsault from the Swartland region.
+Then there was the Ashbourne Pinotage/Cinsault 2019, an intriguing blend of 80% Pinotage (a cross between Pinot Noir and Cinsault) with 20% Cinsault from the Swartland region.

-Hamilton Russell is also well-known for its Chardonnay, but we only tasted the red wines.
+Hamilton Russell is also known for its Chardonnay, but we stuck to the reds this time.

 \